 You can easily find flights to Cappadocia through Turkish budget airlines such as Pegasus, SunExpress, and Atlas Global from different countries all over the world.
 For a more comfortable trip, you can try Turkish Airlines too.
 You can easily find flights from the main cities of Turkey, such as Istanbul, Ankara, Izmir, and Trabzon, to name a few.

 If you plan on exploring other sites of Turkey and want to add Cappadocia to your itinerary, buses are going to either Nevsehir or Kayseri from all over the country.
 We had a very comfortable ride from Ankara to Nevsehir through Kamil Koc bus company.
 It is one of the best ones in Turkey.

-Depending on which town you are staying, getting from Nevsehir or Kayseri to those towns are not a problem either.
+Depending on which town you are staying in, getting from Nevsehir or Kayseri to those towns is not a problem either.
 Turkey has a well laid out transportation system.
 From Nevsehir bus station, minibusses are going to Goreme, Urgup, Uchisar, and Cavusin.

 And don’t be fooled by locals at the bus station saying there are no more buses to those towns if you get there late in the evening.
 Take a minibus to Nevsehir town and ask the driver to drop you off at the stop where buses to the cities pass by.
 The wait might be long, but the latest minibus to those towns departs around 10 or 10:30 pm.

 Goreme is the central town and an ideal place to stay if you’d like to explore the essential valleys on your own.
 Uchisar and Cavusin should be your next choice when it comes to accommodation.
 From those towns, you can easily explore Love, Red Rose, Fairy Chimneys, and Pigeon Valleys, as well as visit Göreme Open Air Museum.